dsomleff/docker-camp/README.md

 - `docker build .` - create an image based on Dockerfile. dot is using for path, where is the dockerfile lives.
 - `docker run image_id` - create a NEW container based on image.
 Container running in a foreground (Attached mode).
 No exit after command execution.
   - `-d` - flag to run container in a Detached mode.
-  - `-it` - gives ability to interact with soft inside container (node shell e.g.).
+  - `-it` - gives ability to interact with soft inside container (node shell e.g.). `i` means interactive mode and `t` means terminal related.
   - `-p local_port_number:container_port_number` - flag that publish to local port number from a container port number.
+  - `--rm` - will delete running container when it stops.
 - `docker ps` - list of all running containers
 - `docker ps -a` :
   - `ps` stands for processes.